Flagtail catfish

-The flagtail catfish or stripedtail catfish, (Dianema urostriatum), is a tropical freshwater fish belonging to the Callichthyinae sub-family of the family Callichthyidae.
-It originates in the Amazon Basin in South America.
+The flagtail catfish (Dianema urostriatum), or stripedtail catfish, is a species of freshwater ray-finned fish belonging to the family Callichthyidae and the subfamily Callichthyinae, the armored catfishes.
+This species is found in South America where it is found in the Amazon River basin of Brazil.

 The fish will grow in length up to 12.5 cm.
 It natively inhabits waters with a pH range of 6.0 to 8.0, a hardness of 5 – 19 DH, and a temperature of 25–28 C.